New York, 1990, experimental super 8 film, 17 min

 in collaboration with (in order of appearance)

-Serge Pinkus (CH), Josef Ramaseder (A), Paola Hayes (USA), James Goldwasser (USA), Dorothea Braemer (GER), Sjoerd Hofstra (NL), Gregory Volk (USA), Mia Hansford (USA)
+Serge Pinkus (CH), Josef Ramaseder (AT), Paula Hayes (USA), James Goldwasser (USA), Dorothea Braemer (USA), Sjoerd Hofstra (NL), Gregory Volk (USA), Mia Hansford (USA)

 camera/editor/director: Edgar Honetschläger

 In the winter of 1990 I invited 8 artists, writers and intellectuals to my studio in Manhattan.
-I asked them to enter a camera-dialogue with me in which they could use whatever gadget they were able to find in my studio.
-Out of a two hours footag a film was edited.
+I asked them to enter a soundless camera-dialogue with me in which they could use whatever gadget they found about.
 SEQUENCES is an attempt to portray each other and our environment in a word-and soundless visual dialogue.
-The music which we listened to while we shot SEQUENCES was layed on top of the picture in the editing process.
+The music we were listening during the shoot of SEQUENCES was later added as a soundtrack.

-I’d call it lateral communication in terms of how this movie was filmed and how the scenes and the actions were interwoven.
+I’d call it lateral communication, in terms of how this movie was filmed and how the scenes and the actions were interwoven.
 In a way surreal – with a very spontaneous approach.
 A kind of animation without drawings.
 Aphorisms.
 People play a secondary role – their faces are rarely seen.
 Very intuitive – nothing is constructed – we just filmed whatever came to our mind.
-The cuts – not done in editing, but during the filming – play a major role.
-They create the structure.
+The cuts – not done in editing, but during the filming – play a major role as they create a structure.
 Long shots are intermingled with very short ones.
 The images are sensual, sensitive and sexual – although sex is never involved.
 The dialogues are purely visual.
 The whole thing is like grasping vibrations.
 Nothing really exciting happens.
-All SEQUENCES tell a story and at the same time it don’t.
+All sequences tell a story and at the same time they don’t.
 The people-gadget interaction is more important than the people-people one.
 Everything was filmed against a wall – a common background?
 We were talking to each other by means of images we created.
 Words weren’t necessary.
 Metaphors without references.

-To see the movie please ask at eh@akis.at
+To see the movie please send a request to eh@akis.at